THE AP EMERGENCY

 From those heartfelt offers was born The Associated Press Emergency Relief Fund, an independent 501(c)(3) which in the years since has provided quick cash relief to staffers and their families who have been adversely affected by conflict or natural disasters — beyond insurance or the assistance that AP offers.
 In the decade since Katrina, the fund has distributed nearly 50 grants totaling over $250,000 — all thanks to the generosity of their colleagues and others who revere AP.

 The fund has helped rebuild houses for staffers in Myanmar after a devastating cyclone, repair and replace cars for staff in Baghdad whose vehicles were destroyed by bombs and provide rental assistance for several people in AP's NY headquarters after Hurricane Sandy.
 In one instance, after the Taliban invaded a region of Afghanistan and threatened residents, the fund provided money for a staffer there to move his family to safety.
 Most recently the fund aided several people in AP's Srinagar bureau in India, after massive flooding destroyed both the office and staff homes and vehicles — all so necessary for AP journalists to do their jobs.

 In order to be ready to help the moment emergencies strike, the Fund relies on the generous and ongoing support of the extended AP community.
-Donations, which range from $10 to $10,000, can be made by check or credit card at any time throughout the year; they are tax deductible and matched in full by AP.
+Donations, which range from $10 to $100,000, and are tax deductible, can be made by check or credit card at any time throughout the year.

 Retired chairman and publisher, The Cincinnati Enquirer